scania/corporate-ui/contribution.md

   This is a tutorial how to setup a project with Corporate-UI components with Scania-theme styling.

   Corporate UI is a toolbox with **UI components** that makes it easier to use reusable and modular components for your application.
+For example Header or a footer are two components, but also buttons and dropdowns are also included.

   Scania-Theme is a packages to contains the Scania specific styling for everyone of those components in Corporate UI toolbox.
+Every component has a unique styling with Scania look and feel.

+## Components

+ Header,footer or a button are all components in our Design System, the difference between them is how they technically are made.

+ `<c-header></c-header>` is a web component, while a `<button> Click Me </button>` is a regular HTML element that already exist in the HTML Standard.
+One thing easy thing to look at is the dash, for example "c-header", that indicates it is a web-component.

+ A web component can be used in the same way as a regular element in the HTML standard.
+Difference is what is under the hood.
+You can read more about it here https://developer.mozilla.org/en-US/docs/Web/Web_Components

+ All web-components in Scania digital design system have namespace with  `<c-nameOfComponent>`

 ## Audience